-For financial information about our segments, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7 and Note 13 to the financial statements in Item 8 of this Annual Report.
+For financial information about our reportable segments, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7 and Note 14 to the financial statements in Item 8 of this Annual Report.

-Small Business
+Small Business & Self-Employed

-Our Small Business segment targets small businesses, the self-employed, and the accounting professionals who serve and advise them around the world.
-Our offerings include QuickBooks financial and business management online services and desktop software, payroll and payment processing solutions, and financial supplies.
+Our Small Business & Self-Employed segment targets small businesses and the self-employed around the globe, and the accounting professionals who serve and advise them.
+Our offerings include QuickBooks financial and business management online services and desktop software, payroll and payment processing solutions, financial supplies, and financing for small businesses.